-exactly squatters, but this priceless piece of Australian heritage has certainly attracted some unexpected occupants in recent weeks.
+exactly squatters, but this priceless piece of Australian heritage has certainly attracted some unexpected occupants in recent times.

 A number of pigeons apparently decided that home of the first free settler granted land in NSW, Australia, was a good place to see out the cooler months.

 They found their way into the roof of the cottage and - with Spring getting closer every day - decided to build nests ... and yet more nests ... and yet more.

 Few animals are as maligned as pigeons.
 Who hasn’t heard the description "rats with wings”?